 My research tends toward two goals: (1) improving offshore renewable energy device technology and (2) enabling a larger share of renewables in the energy system.
-Research at the device level focuses on the design and analysis of offshore renewable energy technologies, whether offshore wind turbines or marine energy converters.
+Research at the device level focuses on the design and analysis of offshore renewable energy technologies, especially floating wind turbines.
 This includes development of the MoorDyn model, wave tank testing of marine structures, and exploration of novel floating wind farm designs.
 Research at the system level centers on exploring and evaluating strategies for increased renewable energy integration, especially in the unique PEI context.

 - Engineering Communications (ENGN 1210)

 - Facilitated Study and Experimental Practice (ENGN 4210)